 How can you lose when all you have to do is pay 10 dollars and listen to a CD?
 If the method does not work, you can return the CD for a full refund according to the advertisement.

 Well, that’s not exactly how this particular scam really works.
-After I Googled “Pimsleur approach”, I found out on Rippofreport.com that once you order your CD for $9.95 for a 30 days free trial, you are automatically enrolled in a sneaky upgrade for $240 per class without even ordering it or receiving an invoice.
-According to many complaints found on this website, people who fall for this scam are forced to spend $480 for CDs for a course that they have enrolled themselves in without realizing it and since it is basically impossible to receive a refund, most people will eventually give up trying to do so.
+After I Googled “Pimsleur approach”, I found out on Ripoffreport.com that once you order your CD for $9.95 for a 30 days free trial, you are automatically enrolled in a sneaky upgrade for $240 per class without even ordering it or receiving an invoice.
+According to many complaints found on this website, people who fall for this scam are forced to spend $480 for CDs for a course that they have enrolled themselves in without realizing it and since it is basically impossible to receive a refund, most people will eventually give up trying to do claim it.

 Children do have an amazing ability to absorb foreign language that most adults lack.
 But there is no magic center in our brain that is “wired” for this function so that all we have to do is activate it to absorb a language, any language, in 10 days without really trying.